ddebenedittis/control_quadrupeds_soft_contacts/README.md

 Generate a new launch file similar to the ones already present in `src/robot/robot_gazebo/`.

 Create a new `effort_controller.yaml` file, similar to the ones already present in `robot_control/config`.
 Edit at least the `robot_name` field and the `joints` fields (according to the names of the joints of your robot).

+## Known Bugs

+- Sometimes, when the `soft_sim` contact constraint is used in the controller's .yaml files, the simulation stops instantly.

 ## Author